The definitive guide to error handling in Rust

 I'm not going to get into how the std::error

-crate does this, because it involves some unsafe
+crate does this, because it involves some scary unsafe

 code that has nothing to do with handling errors.
 That won't stop us from using it.